 Poverty and Economic Dislocation Reduce Compliance with COVID-19 Shelter-in-Place Protocols

 Shelter-in-place policies reduce social contact and mitigate the spread of COVID-19.
-Inconsistent compliance with social distancing creates local and regional interpersonal transmission risks.
+In-consistent compliance with social distancing creates local and regional interpersonal trans-mission risks.
 Using county-day measures on population movement derived from cellphone location data, we investigate whether compliance with local shelter-in-place ordinances varies across US counties with different economic endowments.
-Our theoretical model implies poverty will reduce compliance with social distancing.
-We find evidence that low income areas comply less than counties with stronger economic endowments.
-Findings suggest targeted economic relief could improve future compliance.
+Our theoretical model implies economic endowments will influence compliance with social distancing.
+We find evidence that low income areas do comply less than counties with stronger economic endowments.
+Findings suggest targeted economic relief could improve future compliance with public health interventions.

 Keywords: COVID-19, shelter-in-place, compliance

 Suggested Citation: Suggested Citation